bodo-ai/PyDough/README.md

 Note: some tests may require an additional setup to run successfully.
 The [demos](https://github.com/bodo-ai/PyDough/blob/main/demos/README.md) directory
-contains for more information on how to setup the TPC-H sqlite database.
+contains more information on how to setup the TPC-H sqlite database.
 For testing, the `tpch.db` file must be located in the `tests` directory.
 Additionally, the [`setup_defog.sh`](https://github.com/bodo-ai/PyDough/blob/main/tests/setup_defog.sh)
 script must be run so that the `defog.db` file is located in the `tests` directory.